awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-manual-scaling.md

 ## Changing the Size of Your Auto Scaling Group \(Console\)<a name="as-manual-scaling-console"></a>

-When you change the size of your Auto Scaling group, Amazon EC2 Auto Scaling manages the process of launching or terminating instances to maintain the new group size\.
+When you change the desired capacity of your Auto Scaling group, Amazon EC2 Auto Scaling manages the process of launching or terminating instances to maintain the new group size\.

 The following example assumes that you've created an Auto Scaling group with a minimum size of 1 and a maximum size of 5\.
 Therefore, the group currently has one running instance\.